moblib/moblib.github.io/index.md

 ## Welcome to MobLib

 A Mobile Library for you.
-Download and try our android app here...
+Download and try our android app here
 [![App on Playstore](https://img.shields.io/badge/App-Click%20to%20download-blueviolet?style=flat&logo=Android&logoColor=white)](https://play.google.com/store/apps/details?id=com.kajal.mynotes)

 We are now in development phase.
 And we do much more than you think.